hawley-jeffrey-bah/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-school-breakfast-program-ee15542e.md

       direct certification improvements, and improved opportunities to support streamlined automation and efficient processes at the local level.'
     Mitigation_Strategy: app1_1
-  - Action_Taken: Planned
-    Completion_Date: FY2024
-    Description_Action_Taken: Food and Nutrition Service expects that the overall improvement of information technology systems by non-competitive Technology Innovation Grant recipients administering School Breakfast Program (SBP), will improve the State Agency's ability to train, monitor, provide technical assistance, and resolve payment inaccuracies such as overpayments that fall outside of Agency control.
-    Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
-    Completion_Date: FY2022 Q4
-    Description_Action_Taken: "The School Breakfast Program (SBP) has taken the following\
-      \ Automation corrective actions:  1) Direct Certification with Medicaid:  On\
-      \ July 1, 2023, Food and Nutrition Service (FNS) announced 13 new states have\
-      \ begun participating in the Direct Certification with Medicaid Demonstration\
-      \ Project for School Year 2023-2024.
-The total number of states participating\
-      \ in the demonstration project will now be 38. \n2) Non-competitive Technology\
-      \ Innovation Grants (nTIGs):  In Fiscal Year 2021, FNS released $50M in non-competitive\
-      \ Technology Innovation Grant (nTIG) funds for Child Nutrition State agencies\
-      \ to improve information technology (IT) systems.
-FNS continues work with grant\
-      \ recipients using funds to develop, improve, and maintain Child Nutrition IT\
-      \ systems."
-    Mitigation_Strategy: atp1_1
-  - Action_Taken: Completed
-    Completion_Date: FY2022 Q4
-    Description_Action_Taken: 'The School Breakfast Program (SBP) has taken the following Training corrective actions:  National training webinars:  Food and Nutrition Service (FNS) held Administrative Review (AR) webinars for State agency staff, providing learning materials on how to complete ARs, including timeline, resources needed when conducting an AR (to include the oversight of eligibility), claiming, and meal pattern.'
-    Mitigation_Strategy: atp3_1
   Confidence_Level: There is no confidence level associated with the estimate
   End_Date: 06/2018
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false